soroushj/ghpr-dataset/README.md

 # GHPR: The dataset of GitHub PRs and issues
-GHPR contains data about pull requests that have fixed issues on GitHub.
+GHPR contains data about pull requests that have fixed one or more issues on GitHub.

 The dataset can be found at [`/ghpr.csv`](./ghpr.csv).
 A small sample of the dataset is also available at [`/ghpr-sample.csv`](./ghpr-sample.csv).